MicrosoftDocs/VBA-Docs/api/PowerPoint.Presentation.md

 ActivePresentation.Save
 ```

-Use the [Presentation](./PowerPoint.DocumentWindow.Presentation.md)property to return the presentation that's in the specified document window or slide show window.
+Use the [Presentation](./PowerPoint.DocumentWindow.Presentation.md) property to return the presentation that's in the specified document window or slide show window.
 The following example displays the name of the slide show running in slide show window one.